MaryamAsgarinezhad/obsidian/LLM/Session 1.md

 These gates are:

-- **Forget Gate** (ftf_tft​): Decides which information from the cell state should be discarded.
-It looks at ht−1ht−1 and xtxt, and outputs a number between 00 and 11 for each number in the cell state Ct−1Ct−1.
-A 11 represents “completely keep this” while a 00 represents “completely get rid of this.”
+- **Forget Gate** (f_t​): Decides which information from the cell state should be discarded.
+It looks at ht−1 and xt, and outputs a number between 0 and 1 for each number in the cell state Ct−1.
+A 1 represents “completely keep this” while a 0 represents “completely get rid of this.”
 (In such a problem, the cell state might include the gender of the present subject, so that the correct pronouns can be used.
 When we see a new subject, we want to forget the gender of the old subject.)
+It performs this b learning W_f.

 - ![[Pasted image 20241222173134.png]]

-- **Input Gate** (iti_tit​): Decides which values from the input should be stored in the cell state.
-The next step is to decide what new information we’re going to store in the cell state.
+- **Input Gate** (i_t​): Decides which values from the input should be stored in the cell state.
+The next step is to decide what **new information we’re going to store in the cell state**.
 This has two parts.
-First, a sigmoid layer called the “input gate layer” decides which values we’ll update.
-Next, a tanh layer creates a vector of new candidate values, C~tC~t, that could be added to the state.
+First, a sigmoid layer called the “input gate layer” decides ==which values== we’ll update (by learning W_i).
+Next, a tanh layer creates a vector of ==new candidate values==, C~t, that could be added to the state (By learning W_C).
 In the next step, we’ll combine these two to create an update to the state.
 (In the example of our language model, we’d want to add the gender of the new subject to the cell state, to replace the old one we’re forgetting.)

 - ![[Pasted image 20241222173149.png]]